 The formula is made without water to improve potency and stability.
 It comes sealed in a metal tube to minimize the product’s exposure to oxygen which will degrade pure vitamin C.

 This serum may have a slightly warming feeling upon application which can happen with pure vitamin C products.
-The inclusion of dimethecone (a silicone) makes this serum glide smoothly across the skin and work really well under makeup.
-It’s paraben-free, mineral oil-free, synthetic dye-free and suitable for sensitive skin.*
+The inclusion of dimethicone (a silicone) makes this serum glide smoothly across the skin and work really well under makeup.
+It’s paraben-free, mineral oil-free, synthetic dye-free, and suitable for sensitive skin.*

 *With this and any new skincare product, be sure to patch test the product before using it on your face for the first time.

 Acure Brightening Vitamin C & Ferulic Acid Oil Free Serum contains a vitamin C derivative, ferulic acid, pineapple extract, papaya extract, and matcha (green) tea to brighten and smooth the skin.

 The vitamin C derivative used in this serum is tetrahexyldecyl ascorbate.
 This stable derivative can penetrate and absorb into the skin.
 In-vitro testing has shown that it gets converted into ascorbic acid in the skin.
 It also appears to offer similar benefits as pure vitamin C. The benefits include brighter skin, photoprotection against UV exposure, and improved collagen production.

 More studies need to be performed on this vitamin C derivative to prove its effectiveness, but it’s a promising alternative to pure vitamin C. Ferulic acid is an antioxidant that helps to stabilize vitamin C and improve its photoprotective benefits.